jmiddleton/microeda/README.md

 microEDA
 ========

-MicroEDA provides a simple event-driven messaging layer on top of Hazelcast to be used on Spring applications.
+MicroEDA provides a simple event-driven messaging layer on top of Hazelcast.
+MicroEDA is based on Spring framework and can be easily embedded in a single JVM or clustered across multiples nodes.

 After evaluating different event-driven/actor/reactor/proactor frameworks, I found complex the way those frameworks work and difficult to integrate with my preferred tecnology stack so I decided to build this small library following some good ideas from Vert.x.
 The final product is a Distributed Event Bus on top of Hazelcast that dispatches messages across different JVM.